Shootout at Wadala: Plot

-In a police van, Afaaque Baagwan listens to the story narrated by a gangster, Manya Surve, who is gravely injured with a bullet-riddled body.
+In a police van, Afaaque Baaghran listens to the story narrated by a gangster, Manya Surve, who is gravely injured by bullets.

-Manya Surve is a decent student at Kirti college, Dadar.
+Manya is a decent student at Kirti College, Dadar.
 He is in love with Vidya Joshi and takes her to his mother to discuss their marriage.

 Manya has an older brother named Bhargav Surve, who is a mawali (rowdy).
 Bhargav is in conflict with an underworld don named Bhatkar and is currently on the run.
 Soon enough, Bhargav is attacked and beaten up by Bhatkar's goons.
 Manya steps in to save him.
-While Manya Surve clutches one of the goons, Bhargav stabs the goon, and he dies on the spot.
+While Manya grabs one of the goons, Bhargav stabs the goon, who dies on the spot.

-On the day of Manya's exam results, before he can discover his grades, Manya and his brother are arrested, and Manya is publicly humiliated at college by Inspector Ambolkar and end up in Yerwada Central Jail.
-In prison, another convict named Munir saves Manya from being attacked by a goon named Potya during lunch time.
+On the day of Manya's exam results, before he can learn his grades, Manya and his brother are arrested.
+Manya is publicly humiliated in the college by Inspector Ambolkar and ends up in Yerwada Central Jail.
+In prison, a convict named Munir saves Manya from being attacked by a goon named Potya during lunch time.
 During this assault, Bhargav is killed.
 Munir befriends Manya and another convict named Veera.
 Veera trains Manya to become stronger.
-Manya trains and then eventually is challenged by Potya.
+Manya is eventually challenged by Potya.
 Potya attacks him from behind and beats Manya up, to which Manya responds by stabbing Potya to death.